thinkst/opencanary/README.md

 $ opencanaryd --copyconfig
 [*] A sample config file is ready /etc/opencanaryd/opencanary.conf

-[*] Edit your configuration, then launch with "opencanaryd --start"
+[*] Edit your configuration, then launch with "opencanaryd --start --uid=nobody --gid=nogroup"
 ```

 This creates the path and file `/etc/opencanaryd/opencanary.conf`.
 You must now edit the config file to determine which services and logging options you want to enable.